Abhishekagarwal1597/Golang/DataStructure.md

 In this example, head is a reference to the first node in the list, which has a value of 1 and a reference to the second node.
 The second node has a value of 2 and a reference to the third node, and so on.
 The last node in the list has a value of 3 and a reference to nil, indicating the end of the list.

+# Use slow pointer, fast pointer approch to resolve the linked list for detecting the loop, finding the mid element in linked list.

+# Use Hash